Vijayk-singh/Vijayk-singh/README.md

 <!--ABOUT ME CODE-->
 # **About myself**<br>

-✔️ I am **Full Stack Developer**, currently pursuing MCA (Master of Computer Application) from IGNOU. <br>
+✔️ I am a **Full Stack Developer**, currently pursuing MCA (Master of Computer Application) from IGNOU. <br>

-✔️ I am interested in Information Tecnology and Application Development <br>
+✔️ I am interested in Information Tecnology and Application Development. <br>

 ✔️ I have experience in FULL stack web development using MERN and learning React Native Mobile application Development.<br>